Dynamic groups and Azure Active Directory B2B collaboration

 Dynamic configuration of security group membership for Azure Active Directory (Azure AD) is available in the Azure portal.
-Administrators can set rules to populate groups that are created in Azure AD based on user attributes (such as userType, department, or country).
+Administrators can set rules to populate groups that are created in Azure AD based on user attributes (such as userType, department, or country/region).
 Members can be automatically added to or removed from a security group based on their attributes.
 These groups can provide access to applications or cloud resources (SharePoint sites, documents) and to assign licenses to members.
 Read more about dynamic groups in Dedicated groups in Azure Active Directory.

 The appropriate Azure AD Premium P1 or P2 licensing is required to create and use dynamic groups.
 Learn more in the article Create attribute-based rules for dynamic group membership in Azure Active Directory.

 You can create a group containing all users within a tenant using a membership rule.
 When users are added or removed from the tenant in the future, the group's membership is adjusted automatically.

 Sign in to the Azure portal with an account that is assigned the Global administrator or User administrator role in the tenant.

 Select Azure Active Directory.

 Under Manage, select Groups, and then select New group.